CuongZ/APKInstallTCGM/README.md

 Version 2.1

+#Issues:
++ Some .apk file not ALLOWED to install in /sdcard.
+So the installation can't continue.
+Will fix it today + release TookitTCGM.

 // Version 2.0 is Install.zip, Version 2.1 is Install.rar.
 Sorry for this inconvenience.
 # Changelogs [Version 2.1]
 + [Version 2.1] Cleaned up the code